XXJones21/Vibes/Packages/VibesParticles/README.md

 - Maintain proper visionOS 2.0+ availability attributes
 - Follow RealityKit's particle system best practices for performance
 - Consider music reactivity in effect design
+- Set particle lifetime on the mainEmitter, not the component itself
+- Always set a reasonable particle lifetime (1-5 seconds) to prevent accumulation
+- Consider particle count and performance impact in your design

 ## Best Practices